Publisher: Nosy Crow

 In the town of Fennis Wick, there are two rules: eldests go to military camp when they turn 14, and you don’t talk to wanderers: they’re dirty, dangerous and deceitful, or so Maggie’s been told.

 Maggie is a middler – a middle child – and she’s sick of it.
 Eldest children get all the good stuff: the parties, the prizes and the praise, while middlers grow up in the eldests’ shadows.
 Maggie desperately wants a taste of being an eldest.
-But the summer that her eldest brother Jed goes off to camp and Maggie meets a wanderer, everything she thought she understood about the world comes crashing down.
+So when she meets a wanderer, she reckons that if she can catch them that will make her a hero and people will finally listen to her.
+But Fennis Wick is hiding a terrible secret and everything Maggie thought she understood about the world is about to come crashing down.

 This is a wonderfully conceived and slickly executed dystopian novel set in a seemingly idyllic town, but with an undercurrent of secrets to send a shiver down the spine.
-Maggie is a boiling pot of adolescent emotions, whose jealousy of the eldests leads her to make some challenging choices which have consequences for everyone.
+Maggie is a boiling pot of adolescent emotions, whose jealousy of the eldests leads her to make some challenging choices which have far-reaching consequences.